myg907/classProject/README.md

-## This app was developed primarily for Android
+## This app was developed primarily for Android.
+Please do flutter clean and then flutter pub get on your terminal before running.
 # Survey code: ABC123